sundars04/Rbox/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a simple Recipe website built using RoR.
+Users can login, View, create, update and delete recipes(CRUD), users can also comment in a threaded patter using acts_as_commentable_with_threading gem.

 Things you may want to cover:

-* Ruby version
+* Ruby version - 2.3.0

-* System dependencies

-* Configuration

-* Database creation
+* Rails version - 5.0.0.1

+* Additional gems used - haml, simple_form, bootstrap-sass, devise, devise-bootstrapped(for login, update and signup) paperclip(image upload), cocoon(nested forms), acts_as_commentable_with_threading(for comments) and aws-sdk(for heroku)

-* Database initialization
+* Database - pg for production

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Deployment instructions - git clone, bundle install --without production, rails db:migrate and rails s

-* ...
+* Deployment instructions for Heroku - you will need to add aws config settings in heroku(bucket, region, access and secret key).